ryanfb/dlflickr/README.md

 * [flickrbackup](https://github.com/tiagovaz/flickrbackup) - backs up photos and metadata for a single Flickr user, but only supports writing Flickr metadata back into the original image EXIF
 * [parallel-flickr](https://github.com/straup/parallel-flickr) - backs up photos and metadata for a single Flickr user, and generates a database-backed website for re-hosting them
 * [FlickrFckr](https://github.com/ab2525/FlickrFckr) - brutally simple photo & metadata download, but busted for me
+* [youtube-dl](http://rg3.github.io/youtube-dl/) - only seems to support downloading Flickr videos (which this script currently doesn't handle)